dogukanayd/go-test-database/README.md

 # go-test-database
 #### What this package does?
-This package creates a up and running mysql container for your applications and returns a connectionn to the created database so you can easily query the test database.
+This package creates up and running mysql container(using docker sdk) for your applications and returns a connection to the created database, so you can easily query the test database.

 ![alt text](https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcS_5LAwzTqOQRs8pYq_fJHA8n7djUMdcgkeR2Qg69ajuggKXhgm&usqp=CAU)